Natural Herbs and Nutrients for Alzheimer's Disease treatment by Ray Sahelian, M.D.

 a try since this condition currently has no cure or effective treatment.
 You are

-disease treatment or prevention include (discuss with your doctor first):
+association or foundation.
+Some natural options for treatment or prevention include (discuss with your doctor first before

-It is nearly impossible to know which of the above nutrients or herbs, or combinations thereof are helpful as a treatment, prevention, or alternative Alzheimer's disease medication.
+It is nearly impossible to know which of the above nutrients or herbs, or combinations thereof, are helpful as a treatment, prevention, or alternative Alzheimer's disease medication.
 It may be a trial and error process until the right combination or dosage is found.
 It is also very difficult to predict how these supplements interact with Alzheimer's medication prescription drugs.
 One has to be cautious with some of these supplements, particularly galantamine and huperzine since they can be quite potent.
 Also, when taking multiple supplements, make sure to reduce the dose of each one since they add on to each other and one could have insomnia or feel overstimulated.

-Mind Power Rx is a sophisticated cognitive formula.
+would be.This natural herbal and nutritional mind and memory enhancer is a sophisticated cognitive formula.
 It combines a delicate

 balance of brain circulation agents and neurotransmitter precursors with